Mosa-code/CRUD-Application/README.md

 * PostgreSQL database
 * Dockerized backend and database
 * Postman and terminal testing support
-* Ready to expand with integration testing
+* Ready to expand with even more integration testing

 ---

-## Getting Started

 ### Prerequisites